crate/services-docs/docs/reference/subscription-plans.rst

 The vCPU displayed for each tier is an 'up to' value and is not guaranteed.
 Memory and storage are guaranteed.
 Scaling within the Shared tier is supported.
 You can scale from S2 to S12 and vice versa.
 It is also possible to upgrade from Shared plans to Dedicated plans, but not the other way around.
-Snapshots in this tier are limited to once per day and are kept for 14 days.
+Backups in this tier are limited to once per day and are kept for 14 days.

 +------------+--------------+-----------+